 - User-declared canonical: what your

-<link rel="canonical">says - Google-selected canonical: what Google is actually treating as the main version
+<link rel="canonical">says. - Google-selected canonical: what Google is actually treating as the main version.

 - User-declared canonical: what your

-- Match → mark “OK”
+- Match → mark “OK.”

-For a batch check:
+For a quick batch check from your terminal:

 for u in url1 url2 url3; do